 The Impact of PD on Driving Skills

-Drowsiness: Sleep difficulties and the side effects of medications can cause a person to become suddenly and unpredictably tired or sleepy.
+Drowsiness: Sleep difficulties and the side effects of medications can cause a person to become suddenly tired or sleepy.
 Research shows that sleepy drivers can be dangerous drivers, whether or not you have PD.

 Are You a Safe Driver?